JirehHorton/Customer-Retention-Analysis-SQL/README.md

 **Business Implication:**

-Potential opportunities to implement loyalty programs or marketing campaigns to repeat customers
+Potential opportunities to implement loyalty programs or marketing campaigns to repeat customers to encourage repeat purchases

 </details>